 Don’t Blame Digital.
 Blame Change.

 One of our first observations is that the greatest challenges of ‘digital’ are not really about technology.
 Technologies are enablers and tools that we use to improve our business processes and create new products and services or enhance existing ones.
 We have lots of experience doing this.
-Perhaps digital technologies are different in that they both drive and enable change – and it’s also true that AI-, ML-, and digital-savvy talent is somewhat scarce – but the more troubling obstacles to the success of 21st-century organizations are related to the speed of change and the upending of traditional organization structures, leadership practices, and the systems that drive and reinforce human behavior.
+Perhaps digital technologies are different in that they both drive and enable change.
+It’s true that AI-, ML-, and digital-savvy talent is somewhat scarce, but the more troubling obstacles to the success of 21st-century organizations are related to the speed of change and the upending of traditional organization structures, leadership practices and the systems that drive and reinforce human behavior.
 These kinds of disruptions tear at the very fabric and foundation of most contemporary organizations.

 The Alpha Organization: Shapeless, Formless…Like Water

 “You must be shapeless, formless, like water.
 When you pour water in a cup, it becomes the cup.
 When you pour water in a bottle, it becomes the bottle.
 When you pour water in a teapot, it becomes the teapot.
 Water can flow, and it can crash.
 Become like water, my friend.”